apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-kubeblocks-to-0.9.1-or-later.md

 ---
-title: Upgrade to KubeBlocks v0.9.1
+title: Upgrade to KubeBlocks v0.9.1 or Later
-description: Upgrade to KubeBlocks v0.9.1, operation, tips and notes
+description: Upgrade to KubeBlocks v0.9.1 or later, operation, tips and notes
-keywords: [upgrade, 0.9.1]
+keywords: [upgrade, 0.9.1, 0.9.2]
 sidebar_position: 1
-sidebar_label: Upgrade to KubeBlocks v0.9.1
+sidebar_label: Upgrade to KubeBlocks v0.9.1 or Later
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Upgrade to KubeBlocks v0.9.1
+# Upgrade to KubeBlocks v0.9.1 or Later

 :::note